 We’ve come a long way since the company was incorporated by Phil Kithil in 2006.
 Initially, the idea was to use pumps that would take advantage of wave action and bring colder deep water towards the surface in an attempt to reduce the temperature of warm surface waters with the ultimate goal of reducing the strength of hurricanes, as described in this U-Tube video “Reducing hurricane intensity using arrays of Atmocean Inc.’s wave-driven upwelling pumps”.
 Although pilots proved successful, technical and economical feasibility proved a challenge.
-A measured side effect to these pilot deep water pumps was bringing deep nutrient rich water in the dark to the nutrient poor, light exposed surface.
-The system was redesigned as an up-welling system to bring nutrient rich water up into the photosynthetic zone, thereby promoting algae growth and carbon sequestration.
+A measured side effect to these deep water pumps was bringing deep nutrient rich water from the dark to the nutrient poor, light exposed surface.
+The system was redesigned as an up-welling system to bring nutrient rich water up into the photosynthetic zone, thereby promoting algae growth.
 Although the pumps once again proved to work and function as designed and described in this U-Tube Video “CO2 Ocean Recycling Using Wave-Driven Ocean Pumps”, it has been difficult to market a product that provides benefits on a global scale with less localized monetary returns in the wake of the failed 2009 Copenhagen Climate Conference and inability of countries to realize a carbon trading program.
+Interesting enough, Atmocean continues to get inquiries for carbon sequestration and in late 2017, has opened a new feasibility study towards quantifying carbon sequestration and new methods towards its realization.

 Waves into electricity and fresh water: